 Commonwealth of Pennsylvania Public School Empls Retrmt SYS Buys...

-Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its position in Host Hotels and Resorts Inc by 29.3% during the first quarter, Holdings Channel reports.
-The institutional investor owned 54,837 shares of the real estate investment trust's stock after buying an additional 12,424 shares during the period.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its position in WEC Energy Group Inc by 29.4% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 23,409 shares of the utilities provider's stock after buying an additional 5,317 shares during the period.

 Start the conversation, or Read more at Daily Political.